jam-py-v5/gnucash-2-web/README.md

 Access Web app as usual.

 If one needs a DB schema from mysql or some other database, extract DB schema in some other way first.
 Name it schema.sql and run the same script.
 Adjust ai8.py if needed tho.
 Use AI for this.
+In reality, just download this App and point Jam.py to your chosen database.
+If it does not work with ie mysql, due to mysql naming convention, that's super easy to fix.
+Do **Export** on builder.html, create a new Jam.py project with your chosen database and do **Import**.
+It should work then, respecting the naming convention.

-**Or, Import tables manually from Jam.py using a supported database** (slower, but takes only 30 mins or so).
+**Or, Import tables manually TO Jam.py using a supported database** (slower, but takes only 30 mins or so).
 No need for any script to add tables to Jam.py.
 It is all **no code** at this stage.
 Just start the App and start Importing tables (press F4 and check on "DB Manual Mode").